tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/C SDK/快速入门_intl_en.md

 cos_string_t bucket;
 cos_table_t *resp_headers = NULL;

-/* Create a new memory pool.
-The second parameter is NULL, indicating that it is not inherited from other memory pools */ cos_pool_create(&p, NULL);
+/* Re-create a new memory pool.
+The second parameter is NULL, which indicates it is not inherited from other memory pools */ cos_pool_create(&p, NULL);

 /* Create and initialize `options`.
 This parameter contains global configuration information such as endpoint, access_key_id, acces_key_secret, is_cname, and curl
- * The memory of `options` is allocated by the pool and will be released upon pool release, so there is no need to release the memory separately.
+ * The memory of `options` is allocated by the pool, and will be released upon pool release, so there is no need to release the memory separately.
  */
 options = cos_request_options_create(p);
 options->config = cos_config_create(options->pool);